jhoblitt/puppet-irqbalance/README.md

 Description
 -----------

-Installs and manages the the [IRQ balancing daemon](https://github.com/Irqbalance/irqbalance) software package.
+Installs and manages the [IRQ balancing daemon](https://github.com/Irqbalance/irqbalance) software package.
 The daemon is only enabled/started if the system has a `$::processorcount`of greater than one.
 This is because the daemon will automatically exit on single processor